lotusnprod/lotus-manuscript/manuscript.md

 The examples illustrate the overall chemical and biological coverage of LOTUS by linking family-specific classes of chemical structures to their taxonomic position.
 Table @tbl:distribution, Figures @fig:distribution, @fig:tmap and @fig:magicTree were generated using the frozen data (2021-12-20 timestamp), which is available for download at [https://doi.org/10.5281/zenodo.5794106](https://doi.org/10.5281/zenodo.5794106) [@doi:10.5281/zenodo.5794106].
 Figure @fig:upset required a dataset containing information from closed resources and the complete data used for its generation is therefore not available for public distribution.
-All scripts used for the generation of the figures (including [SI-5](#si-5-complement-to-figure-7)) are available in the [lotus-processor](https://github.com/lotusnprod/lotus-processor) repository in the [src/4_visualizing](https://github.com/lotusnprod/lotus-processor/tree/main/src/4_visualizing) directory for reproducibility.
+All scripts used for the generation of the figures are available in the [lotus-processor](https://github.com/lotusnprod/lotus-processor) repository in the [src/4_visualizing](https://github.com/lotusnprod/lotus-processor/tree/main/src/4_visualizing) directory for reproducibility.

 #### Distribution of Chemical Structures across reported Biological Organisms in LOTUS